Contaminated land

 Here we list the areas of land within the Borough which form part of the public register, together with the dates of any appropriate notices, declarations and statements.

-You can view the contaminated land register by appointment at our Crewe office (Municipal Buildings on Earle Street).
+You can view the contaminated land register by appointment at our Crewe office (in Delamere House).
 Email or call 0300 123 5015 to make an appointment.

 Environmental searches